Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 As many musicians and artists continue to fuel a movement of individual-based projects and recordings, one, in particular, astounds listeners time and time again.

-Operating under the moniker of STAHV, multi-instrumentalist Solomon “Ari” Rosenschein (Teacher, The Royal Oui) continually pushes the envelope past others’ perceived limitations.
-Landing on the Riff Relevant radar with a 2017 self-titled album [reviewed HERE], I was instantly enthralled with the intoxicating meld of shoegaze, industrial, psych-doom, drone, and electronica that STAHV commands.
+Operating under the moniker of STAHV, Seattle, Washington multi-instrumentalist Solomon “Ari” Rosenschein (Teacher, The Royal Oui) continually pushes the envelope past others’ perceived limitations.
+Landing on our radar with a 2017 self-titled album [review], I was instantly enthralled with the intoxicating meld of shoegaze, industrial, psych-doom, drone, and electronica that STAHV commands.

-The single is streaming above for your listening enjoyment and available for further streaming and purchase at Bandcamp HERE.
+The single is streaming above for your listening enjoyment and is available for further streaming and purchase at Bandcamp.

 In related news, STAHV is set to perform at this month’s Northwest Terror Fest Day 2 After-Party, along with Chicago’s nihilistic sludge noisemongers INDIAN.
-Find out more about the event and purchase tickets at this LINK.
+Find out more about the event and purchase tickets.